hawkv6/hawkeye/docs/design.md

 HawkEye features two main types of calculations: shortest path calculation and service function chain (SFC) calculation.
 Both are based on an extended Dijkstra algorithm, implemented in the calculation package, which uses data from the graph and cache to determine the optimal path or service function chain, expressed as a segment list.

+### Calculation Process

+HawkEye follows a structured process to translate a path request into a path result that includes the necessary segments.
+The process begins by identifying the locations of the client and server within the SRv6 network.
+Using the specified intents, HawkEye calculates the shortest paths from the source router to the destination router, leveraging various metrics such as latency, jitter, packet loss, and bandwidth.

+The calculation logic is based on an extended Dijkstra algorithm, which ensures that paths are optimized according to the selected metric or combination of metrics.
+The result is a segment list that is returned to the requesting end device, ensuring that the network meets the desired intent.

+Further details on specific metrics, handling multiple intents, and applying constraints are provided in the following subchapters.

 ### Shortest Path Calculation

 HawkEye's shortest path calculation determines the optimal route between a source and destination node based on various metrics such as latency, jitter, and packet loss.
 Detailed information about different metrics and intents can be found in the [Intent Overview](intents/overview.md).